NBISweden/workshop-reproducible-research/docs/git.md

 what the commit contains.

 !!! tip
-    There are some general guidelines on how to write good commit messages.
-The following points are often mentioned:
+    Writing informative and succinct commit messages can be tricky when you're just starting out.
+Here are some general guidelines that can help you write good commit messages from the start:

     - Separate subject from body with a blank line
     - Limit the subject line to 50 characters